clemens33/fastllm/README.md

 38
 ```

-#### Avoid and Prefer
+#### Avoid words/phrases

-Guide completion by prefer or avoid certain words or phrases.
-Supports regex patterns.
+Avoid/ban word and phrases - supports patterns.
+Patterns follow regex syntax but do not support all features.
+If the number of possible strings matching the pattern is too large, the pattern is ignored.

 For avoiding/banning words typically it is advised to put a [blank space](https://community.openai.com/t/reproducible-gpt-3-5-turbo-logit-bias-100-not-functioning/88293/8) in front of the word.

 ```python
 cat = Agent(